The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

-Token issuer which can be used to set an iss (issuer) claim value if this claim has not already been set.
+Token issuer used to set an iss (issuer) claim value if this claim has not already been set.

 smallrye.jwt.new-token.audience